Nepal Vista – 12 Days

 - Best Season: January to June; September to December

-- Guided city tours in Pokhara with an amazing view of the mountains from Sarankot
+- Guided city tours in Pokhara with an amazing view of the mountains from Sarangkot Hill.

-In Pokhara, the delightful scenic lakeside town with the spectacular backdrop of Machhapuchhre rising behind it all creates an ambiance of peace and relaxation.
+In Pokhara, the delightful scenic lakeside town with the spectacular backdrop of Machhapuchhre rising behind it all creates an ambience of peace and relaxation.
 Pokhara is nestled in a tranquil valley and sports a tropical feel, a fact well appreciated by the beautiful diversity of flowers that bloom throughout.
-There are innumerable must-see places to discover, from the holy Gupteshower cave to the historical museums (dedicated to the famous Gurkha Warriors), Sarangkot hill and the World Peace Pagoda.
+There are innumerable must-see places to discover, from the holy Gupteshower Cave to the historical museums (dedicated to the famous Gurkha Warriors), Sarangkot Hill and the World Peace Pagoda.

-While you’re in the Chitwan National Park, climb aboard the local boats to observe crocodiles along the banks.
+While you are in Chitwan National Park, climb aboard the local boats to observe crocodiles along the banks.
 Surrender to the pure pleasure of jungle activities!
-Safari excursion includes elephant safari, canoeing and bird watching.
+Safari excursion includes jeep safari, canoeing and bird watching.
 Unlike African animals, those in Chitwan tend to be rather solitary and shy.
 But our expert guides knows how to track these elusive creatures and you can enjoy a glimpse or two of some of these endangered animals.
 We explore the park in a jeep, looking for rhinos, tigers, elephants, wild boars and the masses of beautiful birds living here.

-Another highlight of the tour is the amazing experience of the one-hour Everest flight that takes you within the camera range of some of the highest peaks in the world, and cruising this close to the awe-inspiring massifs of rock and ice is an out-of-this-world experience.
-This scenic Everest flight offers the closest possible aerial views of Mt Everest, Kanchenjunga along with others along the Tibetan border.
+Another highlight of this Nepal Vista tour is the amazing experience of the one-hour Everest flight that takes you within the camera range of some of the highest peaks in the world, and cruising this close to the awe-inspiring massifs of rock and ice is an out-of-this-world experience.
+This scenic Everest flight offers the closest possible aerial views of Mount Everest, Kanchenjunga along with others along the Tibetan border.

 During the course of this trip, you will have a professional guide at your disposal, and travel on a comfortable private tourist vehicle or a coach.
-Transfer across cities will be either on an airplane or ground transportation (private vehicle or tourist bus).
-All accommodation during the tour will be at 2 or 3 star hotels and lodges available in the area.
-You will have ample opportunity to purchase authentic souvenirs, including carpets, handicrafts, carvings and Thankas (traditional painting) in this trip.
+Transfer across cities will be either on an airplane or via ground transportation (private vehicle or tourist bus).
+All accommodation during the tour will be Nepali standard 3 star hotels and lodges available in the area.
+You will have ample opportunity to purchase authentic souvenirs, including carpets, handicrafts, carvings and Thankas (traditional scroll painting) in this trip.

-- Day 01 – Arrival at the Tribhuvan International Airport in Kathmandu (1,345 m).
+- Day 01 – Arrive in Kathmandu.
 Overnight at a hotel.

 - Days 02 and 03 – Pre-trip meeting and sightseeing around the Kathmandu valley.
-Drive to the Nagarkot hillstation.
+Drive to Nagarkot.
 Overnight at a hotel.

 - Days 05 and 06 – Guided sightseeing in Pokhara.
 Overnight at a hotel.

-- Day 07 – Drive to Sarankot for sunrise and mountain views, then continue onto the Chitwan National Park.
-Overnight at a Resort in Chitwan.
+- Day 07 – Drive to Sarangkot for Sunrise and mountain views.
+Drive to Chitwan National Park (4 to 5 hrs.) in a private tourist vehicle.
+Overnight at a resort in Chitwan.

 - Day 08 – Activities in the Chitwan National Park.
-Overnight at Resort in Chitwan.
+Overnight at a resort.

-- Day 09 – More activities in Chitwan, and drive back to Kathmandu.
+- Day 09 – More activities in Chitwan, and drive back to Kathmandu in a private tourist vehicle (5/6 hours).
 Overnight at a hotel.